 A TeamTrak team is made up of 8 riders: 4 men and 4 women.
 There are 3 endurance riders, and 1 sprinter for both men and women.
 All team riders in TeamTrak-licensed teams will be contracted directly to TeamTrak and placed into teams after a draft involving the League and Owner-Operators to ensure talent distribution across all licensed teams.
 Invited international teams will be required to meet the same configuration.

 The core of TeamTrak is a race meet of 12 races among six teams that lasts between 2 and 3 hours.
 A standard meet consists of 6 races for men and 6 races for women, with a 2 to 4-minute break between each race and a 15-minute halftime.
 The standard TeamTrak Tournament is 2 meets played over 2 days.
 A regular season runs from October through March and consists of up to twelve Tournaments totaling 24 days of racing.

-TeamTrak takes the best and most exciting events in track cycling and combines them into a fast moving program that showcases the sport’s best attributes: Speed, endurance, bike handling and teamwork.
+TeamTrak takes the best and most exciting events in track cycling and combines them into a fast-moving program that showcases the sport’s best attributes: Speed, endurance, bike handling and teamwork.
 Featured races will include massed start events at different distances, eliminations, kierin and more.

 Riders score points for their team in each race.
 Points are awarded to the top five finishers of the last lap, in special 3 place sprints during the longer races and for any rider who laps the field.
 Point totals and team standings are calculated and displayed instantly on the arena scoreboard.
 At the end of the meet, the team that has accumulated the most points wins.
 The conference champion is the team that has accumulated the best Tournament record by the end of the season.
-Tracking player results and team standings throughout the season is unprecedented and will build and sustain fan interest.
+Tracking rider results and team standings throughout the season is unprecedented and will build and sustain fan interest.